yvelikova/axway-open-docs/content/en/docs/apigtw_ref/log_global_settings.md

 }
 ```

 For details on `custom` event entries, see the [API Gateway Javadoc](https://support.axway.com/htmldoc/1433380).
-The `com.vordel.reporting.rtm.api.MetricGroup class` includes details on the Java API and the resulting metric event in the transaction event log.{{< /alert >}}
+The `com.vordel.reporting.rtm.api.MetricGroup class` includes details on the Java API and the resulting metric event in the transaction event log.

 ### Configure the transaction event log